 DeathTech is an interdisciplinary team of scholars in working in anthropology, human computer interaction, media and communication, and science and technology studies.

-Associate Professor, History and Philosophy of Science, The University of Melbourne
+Professor, History and Philosophy of Science, The University of Melbourne

 Michael Arnold’s on-going research activities lie at the intersection of contemporary technologies and daily life; for example, studies of digital technologies in the domestic context, online memorials and other technologies associated with death, social networking, community informatics, and ethical and normative assessments of technologies.
 Michael is also interested in theoretical approaches to technologies, in particular, Heidegger, Actor Network Theory, and Object Oriented Ontology.
 Michael has been first-named investigator on 6 ARC research projects and dozens of other projects, and has published research books and over 100 peer reviewed papers.

 Professor of Anthropology, School of Social and Political Sciences, The University of Melbourne

 Tamara Kohn is a social anthropologist with extensive fieldwork experience in the Scottish Hebrides, the eastern hills of Nepal, and more recently Japan.
 She has held research and teaching positions in England (Oxford and Durham) and now at the University of Melbourne.
 Tamara is interested in identity, the study of trans-cultural communities of practice (from caring practices to sports and other embodied arts), mobility (migration, intermarriage, leisure/travel), death studies, and sensory anthropology.

 Associate Professor, Department of Computing and Information Systems, The University of Melbourne